+Chairman

-Chairman U.S. Commodity Futures Trading Commission
+U.S. Commodity Futures Trading Commission

+Inspector General

-Inspector General U.S. Commodity Futures Trading Commission
+U.S. Commodity Futures Trading Commission

-In our audits of the fiscal years 2022 and 2021 financial statements of the U.S. Commodity Futures Trading Commission (CFTC), we found:
+In our audits of the fiscal years 2023 and 2022 financial statements of the U.S. Commodity Futures Trading Commission (CFTC), we found:

-- CFTC's financial statements as of and for the fiscal years ended September 30, 2022, and 2021, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed1; and - no reportable noncompliance for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- CFTC's financial statements as of and for the fiscal years ended September 30, 2023, and 2022, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed1; and - no reportable noncompliance for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements, which includes an emphasis-of-matter paragraph related to unfunded liability, required supplementary information $(RSI)^2$ and other information included with the financial statements3; (2) our report on internal control over financial reporting; (3) our report on compliance with laws, regulations, contracts, and grant agreements; and (4) agency comments.
+The following sections discuss in more detail (1) our report on the financial statements, required supplementary information (RSI)2, and other information included with the financial statements3; (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements.